-WARNING: Do not cut, weld or screw into the high-voltage battery case or penetrate the batteries in any way.
+WARNING: Do not cut, weld, or screw into the high-voltage battery case Do not penetrate the batteries or case in any way.

-- The high-voltage battery pack is located behind the rear seatback. - Removing the high-voltage service disconnect will disconnect the high-voltage from the vehicle. - The individual cells inside the battery pack will still be charged. - The total voltage of the battery pack is approximately 275 volts DC. - The battery case is designed to be water resistant. - The battery cells contain a base electrolyte (consisting of potassium hydroxide as the dominant active ingredient) that is absorbed in a special paper.
-The electrolyte will not leak from the battery under most conditions, however, if the battery is crushed, it is possible for a small amount (drops) of electrolyte to leak.
+- The high-voltage battery pack is located behind the rear seatback. - Removing the high-voltage service disconnect will disconnect the high-voltage from the vehicle.
+The battery pack will remain live and dangerous. - The total voltage of the battery pack is approximately 300 volts DC. - The battery case is designed to be water resistant. - The battery cells contain a base electrolyte, consisting of potassium hydroxide as the dominant active ingredient, that is absorbed in a special paper.
+The electrolyte will not leak from the battery under most conditions, however, if the battery is crushed, it is possible for a small amount of electrolyte to leak.

-These warnings must be observed when working with a damaged battery:
+WARNING: The following must be followed when working with a damaged battery:

-- Exposure to electrolyte could cause skin/eye irritation and/or burns.
+- Exposure to electrolyte could cause skin and/or eye irritation and/or burns.
 If exposed, rinse with large amounts of water until the soapy feel is gone.
 Personal Protective Equipment (PPE) such as splash shield or safety goggles, gloves (latex, rubber or Nitrile), an apron or overcoat suitable to protect against alkaline and rubber boots are required when handling damaged batteries.
-Fold-down helmet shields are not acceptable for acid or alkaline spills. - 2.
-If the battery is exposed to intense heat, it is possible that hydrogen could be released from the battery.
-Appropriate precautions should be taken to make sure the area is properly ventilated, such as, opening the vehicle windows or doors.
+Fold-down helmet shields are not acceptable for acid or alkaline spills. - If the battery is exposed to intense heat, it is possible that hydrogen could be released from the battery.
+Appropriate precautions should be taken to make sure the area is properly ventilated, such as opening the vehicle's windows or doors.

-If possible, lift the handle to release and remove the high-voltage service disconnect.
+NOTE: If possible, lift the handle to release and remove the high-voltage service disconnect.